 top of page

 June is Thyroid awareness month in Canada.
-The thyroid gland is incredibly important in its contribution to the healthy functioning of our bodies.
+The thyroid gland is integral in its contribution to the functioning of our bodies.
 It is located in the middle of the neck, in front of the trachea.
 It is often referred to the gland that resembles a “butterfly” shape, given its two lobes.
 The thyroid gland is a part of the endocrine system (the system regulating hormones) and is responsible for producing thyroid hormone.
-The thyroid gland plays an incredibly important role in our body’s metabolic activities.
-Thyroid disease can include but is not limited to: hypothyroidism (underproduction of thyroid hormone), hyperthyroidism (overproduction of thyroid hormone), autoimmune thyroid disease, non-malignant thyroid nodules/growth and thyroid cancer.
+The thyroid gland plays an significant role in our body’s metabolic activities.
+Thyroid disease may include but is not limited to: hypothyroidism (underproduction of thyroid hormone), hyperthyroidism (overproduction of thyroid hormone), autoimmune thyroid disease, non-malignant thyroid nodules/growth and thyroid cancer.

-There is a common misconception that only women can experience thyroid disorders, but men do, too!
-As we have discussed in prior hormone-related blogs, the thyroid gland and its hormones plays a crucial role overall hormone regulation and balance.
-Thyroid hormones can be affected by and can in turn affect cortisol & other hormones.
+There is a common misconception that only women may experience thyroid disorders, but men do, too!
+As we have discussed in prior hormone-related blogs, the thyroid gland and its hormones play a crucial role overall hormone regulation and balance.
+Thyroid hormones might be affected by and can in turn potentially impact cortisol & other hormones.

 Thyroid markers are tested in the blood.
 There are a few markers that should be checked in order to be comprehensive.
 Today, we will keep it incredibly simple in order to understand the bigger picture, but remember there is always more than meets the eye.